dotproto/google-tasks-sidebar/README.md

 This extension keeps Google Tasks on hand in your web browser on whatever page you visit.

-The intial version of this extension only targets Firefox.
+The initial version of this extension only targets Firefox.
 Compatibility with other browsers may be added in future updates.